These tests provide the answers you need to make an informed hiring or promotion decision.

 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
 See alternatives in the BASIC SKILLS & ON-THE-JOB SKILLS: Industrial & Mechanical Skills category section of our site.

-We regret to announce that as of February 2019 the publisher of this product has temporarily discontinued it.
+We regret to announce that as of February 2019 this product has been temporarily discontinued.
 Until further notice it is no longer available for purchase.
-We’re anticipating its return in early 2020 (likely in an online format).
+We’re anticipating its return in late 2020 (likely in an online format).
 We apologize for the inconvenience that this creates for current users.
-We will be glad to help you select an alternate product in the meantime – if a suitable substitute exists.
+We will be glad to help you select an alternate product in the meantime.
 Please contact us for recommendations or check out some of the following alternatives:

 The FIT battery offers 18 individually sold tests that are used for selection, placement, reassignment, and vocational counseling.
 It offers 18 individually sold tests that are designed to help measure distinct aptitudes or functions important to a variety of industrial positions.
 Percentile norms are based on more than 40 job classifications.
 Validation studies were conducted in various companies for a variety of jobs and measures were found to be related to job performance.
 Note: The FIT battery differs from the FACT™ battery in that the FIT tests are generally for upper-level positions and have shorter time limits.

 The tests may be used separately or in any combination.
 They are designed for Supervisory, technical, office, skilled labour and other industrial positions.
 These are paper and pencil tests and each package of 25 booklets contains one type of test.
 They are hand-scored with scoring stencil, yielding 18 individual scores.
 Each test takes about 5-15 minutes to complete.

 Arithmetic – Ability to add, subtract, multiply and divide.
 Five-minute time limit.